ronzi-2002/Generating-Behavioral-Programs-Using-Large-Language-Models/README.md

 *To add new resource file, you must have maven installed on your system, to allow compilation of the new resource file.
 You can refer to the following link: https://maven.apache.org/download.cgi , after downloading the maven, make sure to set it in the environment variables.*

+*To run a BP program, you must have Java installed on your system*